Direct covariance matrix estimation with compositional data: Computation

-First, \eqref{eq:OmegaUp} can be separated across the second and third mode of $\bo{\Omega}$ since for all $(j,k) \in [p] \times [p]$ such that $j \neq k$,
+First,~\eqref{eq:OmegaUp} can be separated across the second and third mode of $\bovtex{\Omega}$ since for all $(j,k) \in [p] \times [p]$ such that $j \neq k$,

-and $\bo{\Omega}_{\cdot jj}^{(t+1)} = \bo{\Gamma}^{(t)}_{\cdot j j}$ for $j \in [p].$ The solution to \eqref{eq:sparse_group_lasso} is
+and $\bovtex{\Omega}_{\cdot jj}^{(t+1)} = \bovtex{\Lambda}^{(t)}_{\cdot j j}$ for $j \in [p]$.
+The solution to~\eqref{eq:sparse_group_lasso} is

-where $(a)_+ = \max(a, 0)$ and $\textbf{soft}(y, \tau) = \max(|y| - \tau, 0){\rm sign}(y)$ is applied elementwise \citep{SGL_paper}.
-The second step, \eqref{eq:tildeOmegaUp}, also has a closed form solution.
-In particular, \eqref{eq:tildeOmegaUp} can be solved with respect to each $\Omega_{(h)}$ separately, in parallel, using that
+where $(a)_{+} = \max (a, 0)$ and $\textbf{soft}(y, \tau ) = \max (|y| - \tau , 0){\mathrm{sign}}(y)$ is applied elementwise \citep{SGL_paper}.
+The second step,~\eqref{eq:tildeOmegaUp}, also has a closed form solution.
+In particular,~\eqref{eq:tildeOmegaUp} can be solved with respect to each $\Omega _{(h)}$ separately, in parallel, using that

-where $u_{(h)j}$ and $\xi_{(h)j}$ are the $j$th eigenvector and eigenvalue of $\Omega_{(h)}^{(t+1)} + \alpha {\boldsymbol{\Psi}}_{h \cdot\cdot}^{(t)}$, respectively, for $h \in [H]$ \citep{Henrion2012}.
-This is the projection of $\Omega_{(h)}^{(t+1)} + \alpha \boldsymbol{\Psi}_{h \cdot \cdot}^{(t)}$ onto the convex set $\{\Omega \in \mathbb{R}^{p \times p}: \Omega \succcurlyeq \epsilon I_p \text{ and } \Omega = \Omega^\top\}.$
+where $u_{(h)j}$ and $\xi _{(h)j}$ are the $j$th eigenvector and eigenvalue of $\Omega _{(h)}^{(t+1)} + \alpha {\boldsymbol{\Psi}}_{h \cdot \cdot}^{(t)}$, respectively, for $h \in [H]$ \citep{Henrion2012}.
+This is the projection of $\Omega _{(h)}^{(t+1)} + \alpha \boldsymbol{\Psi}_{h \cdot \cdot}^{(t)}$ onto the convex set $\{\Omega \in \mathbb{R}^{p \times p}: \Omega \succcurlyeq \epsilon I_{p} \text{ and } \Omega = \Omega ^{\top}\}$.

 The convergence of the algorithm follows immediately from results in \citet{pedregosa18}.
-The specific algorithm we implement is given in Algorithm \ref{alg1}.
-Without the positive definiteness constraint (e.g., by taking $\epsilon = -\infty$), a version of this algorithm simplifies to the standard proximal gradient descent algorithm.
-Code implementing Algorithm 1, along with code for reproducing the results in Section \ref{sec:Simulations}, can be downloaded from the Supplementary Material.
+The specific algorithm we implement is given in Algorithm~\ref{alg1}.
+Without the positive definiteness constraint (e.g., by taking $\epsilon = -\infty $), a version of this algorithm simplifies to the standard proximal gradient descent algorithm \citep[Chapter 4.2]{parikh2014proximal}.

+Enforcing the positive definiteness constraint on each of the $\Omega _{(h)}$ requires the eigendecomposition of a $p \times p$ matrix, a computation costing $O(p^{3})$ floating point operations.
+To reduce the computational burden imposed by this additional constraint, our software implementation first solves~\eqref{eq:covEstimator} without the positive definiteness constraint.
+To do so, we use accelerated proximal gradient descent \citep[Section 4.3]{parikh2014proximal}.
+If the solution to the unconstrained problem satisfies the constraint, then we know this is also the solution to the constrained problem.
+If the solution does not satisfy the constraint, we then apply the proximal-proximal gradient descent algorithm, Algorithm~\ref{alg1}, initializing at the solution to the unconstrained problem.
+This scheme can significantly improve the computing time, especially when $n$ is large relative to $p$.

+An R package implementing our estimators, along with code for reproducing the results in Section~\ref{sec:Simulations}, can be downloaded from \texttt{https://github.com/ajmolstad/SpPDCC}.

-\subsection{Practical considerations}
+\section{Practical considerations}